 - Becky and Filly passing their exams with M.Karl

-Filly and Becky at home -
+Filly (aged 20) and Becky play together at home -

 Having gained all she wanted from the training Becky chose to leave The School of Legerete after 5 years of training with M.Karl.